-Net Neutrality opponents have frequently claimed that traffic increases are "skyrocketing."30 For instance, during the debate over Comcast's network management practices, the Company warned the Commission "one recent study reports that user demand for the Internet could outpace network capacity by 2010."31 This has long been used as a primary reason why discrimination must occur.
+Net Neutrality opponents have frequently claimed that traffic increases are "skyrocketing."26 For instance, during the debate over Comcast's network management practices, the Company warned the Commission "one recent study reports that user demand for the Internet could outpace network capacity by 2010."27 This has long been used as a primary reason why discrimination must occur.
 That is, these large traffic increases will lead (or in some case is presented as having already led) to serious congestion issues that can only be solved through discriminatory network management practices and new revenue streams based on discrimination.
 Without these 'tools', network providers claim they will simply be unable to keep pace.
-This
+This storyline is commonly referred to as the "exaflood."28 We believe it is helpful to compile the relevant data on traffic levels, not just accept this rhetoric as reality.
+The following offers existing and/or future estimates of annual U.S. or specific network traffic growth rates:

-29 Statement of Julius Genachowski, In the Matter of Preserving the Open Internet, GN Docket 09-191; Broadband Industry Practices, WC Docket No. 07-52, Oct.
+25 Statement of Julius Genachowski, In the Matter of Preserving the Open Internet, GN Docket 09-191; Broadband Industry Practices, WC Docket No. 07-52, Oct.
 22, 2009.

-30 Comments of Hands Off the Internet, In the Matter of Formal Complaint of Free Press & Public Knowledge Against Comcast Corp. for Secretly Degrading Peer-to-Peer Applications; Broadband Industry Practices; Petition of Free Press et al. for Declaratory Ruling That Degrading an Internet Application Violates the FCC's Internet Policy Statement & Does Not Meet an Exception for "Reasonable Network Management," WC Docket No. 07-52, p.
+26 Comments of Hands Off the Internet, In the Matter of Formal Complaint of Free Press & Public Knowledge Against Comcast Corp. for Secretly Degrading Peer-to-Peer Applications; Broadband Industry Practices; Petition of Free Press et al. for Declaratory Ruling That Degrading an Internet Application Violates the FCC's Internet Policy Statement & Does Not Meet an Exception for "Reasonable Network Management," WC Docket No. 07-52, p.
 10 (Feb.
 13, 2009).

-31 Instead, we see MVPD's introducing initiatives like TV Everywhere.
+27 Instead, we see MVPD's introducing initiatives like TV Everywhere.
 See e.g. Stacey Higginbotham, "Will TV Everywhere Swamp Cable Networks?," GigaOm, July 31, 2009.("Charlie Douglas, a Comcast spokesman, says that the company isn't concerned about the effect TV Everywhere will have on the network").
 See Reply Comments of Comcast Corporation, In the Matter of Formal Complaint of Free Press & Public Knowledge Against Comcast Corp. for Secretly Degrading Peer-to-Peer Applications; Broadband Industry Practices; Petition of Free Press et al. for Declaratory Ruling That Degrading an Internet Application Violates the FCC's Internet Policy Statement & Does Not Meet an Exception for "Reasonable Network Management," WC Docket No. 07-52, p.
 12 (Feb.
 28, 2008).